 4. Buying CDs and DVDs

 Ever heard of this little thing called Spotify?
-It’s free, so long as you listen to the adverts, or pay just £4.99 a month and get ad free music.
+It’s free, so long as you listen to the adverts, or pay a small fee a month and get ad free music.
 Money made goes back to the artists and it really is the best way to get music straight to your ears.
 As for DVDs, the best way to see the latest releases is to shimmy in on your mate’s Netflix (or similar) subscription.
 You really, really don’t need to buy CDs and DVDs when you’re meant to be saving for a gap year.
 No excuses.

 5. Going to gigs